-Drug Sales Defense Lawyer in San Diego
+Drug Sales Defense Lawyers in San Diego

 The sale of drugs is a considered severe offense in California.
 The typical punishment for a person charged with the intent to sell a controlled substance includes a state prison sentence of up to five years, depending upon the type and amount of the drug, as well as other factors.
-If you have been charged with drug sales in Southern California, call on Attorney James N. Dicks of jD LAW, P.C.
+If you have been charged with drug sales in Southern California, call on Attorney James N. Dicks of jD LAW.

 Depending on the specifics of your case, you could find yourself stuck behind bars for years and up against heavy fines.
 So what factors impact the sentence you could face for a drug sale conviction?

 Some of the main issues the court will review include:

 - The schedule and amount of drugs involved

 - The location the alleged drug sales took place (i.e. near a school)

 - The potential harm the narcotic could cause to the public

 - The past record of the defendant (were they previously convicted for drug sales?)